 OTHER COMMON PITFALLS TO LOOK OUT FOR:

-• Some supplements like vitamin and mineral supplements and protein shakes have been found to be contaminated with harmful and/or banned substances that are not declared on the label.
+- Some supplements like vitamin and mineral supplements and protein shakes are contaminated with harmful and/or banned substances that are not declared on the label.

 PROVEN FACTS